kmmbvnr/viewflow-docs-v1/docs/viewform_api.rst

 in 6 grid coulmns each, and in Row(Span2('elem1'), 'elem2') `elem1`
 would be rendered in 8 grid columns, and `elem2` in 4 grid columns.

-Layouts rendering itself is specified in template.
+Layouts rendering is specified in the template.
 See templates/viewform/<tempalte_pack>/layout code folder for details.